temenostech/temenos-platform-documentation/docfx_project/home/faq.md

 - **How can a customer gain access to Deployment Platform?**

-The client should go through the normal procurement process for a Temenos Cloud service.
+The client should go through the normal procurement process for a Temenos SaaS service.
 Temenos regional sales.

 - **What are the minimum system requirements?**